 This element of our business strategy involves managing both the price we charge for our services and the mix of freight we transport to operate our network more profitably.
-Changes in the economy coupled with the tightening of available capacity in the industry over the last several years allowed the Company to implement pricing initiatives to increase the Company's yield and revenue per shipment.
+Expansion of our geographic footprint and improvement in our service offering over the last several years has allowed the Company to provide unique solutions to our customers which has lead to increases in revenue per shipment, excluding fuel surcharges.